CzechBIAS/czechbias.github.io/czechbias/community_resources.md

 # Community Resources
 [![MicroscopyDB logo](./images/microsocpyDB_logo-black.png)](https://microscopydb.io)

-Community Resources are brought to you by a partnership with MicroscopyDB
+Below are the Events, Jobs, Tools, Training and Education database powered by [MicroscopyDB](https://microscopydb.io)!

-Below is a non-exhaustive, searchable, list of Events, Jobs, Tools, Training and Education Resources for the imaging community!
+If you have events, tools, training/education resources, or jobs to share, [please add them to the relevant MicroscopyDB databases](https://microscopydb.io/#add).

 ::::{grid}